 Alprazolam (commonly known as Xanax®) is a benzodiazepine (benzo) commonly used to treat different types of anxiety and, in certain cases, alcohol use disorder.
 It is highly addictive and can quickly lead to withdrawal, but it can be hard to know the signs of alprazolam addiction and when to seek help.

 Benzodiazepines deliver a sedative and calming effect by increasing the naturally occurring chemical gamma-aminobutyric acid (GABA) in the brain.
 Alprazolam, specifically, is prescribed to treat generalized anxiety disorder(GAD), panic disorder (with or without agoraphobia) and may also be used for alcohol withdrawal.
 Xanax is a prescription drug but has a high potential for diversion and abuse.
-It is often sold illegally to people who once had a prescription but can no longer obtain one or simply “recreational” users.
+It is often sold illegally to people who once had a prescription but can no longer obtain one or are simply “recreational” users.

 Alprazolam is only intended for short-term use.
 Chronic use can lead to addiction and emotional dependency.
-One can even become addicted when following recommended use by their doctor, making it difficult to know when they are becoming dependent.
+One can even become addicted when following the recommended use by their doctor, making it difficult to know when they are becoming dependent.
 Although Xanax is shown to be as effective as other medications in its class to address panic and anxiety disorder symptoms, one study notes that the chance of tolerance, dependency, and rebound anxiety is greater.

-One of the first signs of alprazolam addiction is using it in higher doses than prescribed, more often, in ways other than intended or for recreational use.
+One of the first signs of alprazolam addiction is using it in higher doses than prescribed, more often, in ways other than intended, or for recreational use.
 This means, at the very least, your body has started to crave the drug, and at worst, you’re unable to function without it.
-Once you or your loved one need a higher dose to achieve the same results and symptoms of tolerance are present, they may have alprazolam withdrawal syndrome.
-If you try to stop taking alprazolam abruptly, you can experience signs of withdrawal and detox, including a racing heart, insomnia, panic attacks, restlessness and heightened anxiety.
+Once you or your loved one needs a higher dose to achieve the same results and symptoms of tolerance are present, they may have alprazolam withdrawal syndrome.
+If you try to stop taking alprazolam abruptly, you can experience signs of withdrawal and detox, including a racing heart, insomnia, panic attacks, restlessness, and heightened anxiety.

 Other symptoms of alprazolam withdrawal syndrome include: